flopezag/fiware-management-scripts/docker/README.md

 # What is JIRA Management Script Server?

 This README will guide you through running Jira Management Script Server with Docker Containers.

-[Couchbase Server](http://www.couchbase.com/nosql-databases/couchbase-server) is a NoSQL document database with a distributed architecture for performance, scalability, and availability.
-It enables developers to build applications easier and faster by leveraging the power of SQL with the flexibility of JSON.
+This script was developed in order to facilitate the diary operations of the Jira and the synchronization with different tools.
+The Purpose is to check if there are issues open and send reminder to the owners in order to resolve them and synchronize Jira issues with the data from Askbot and StackOverFlow.

 # QuickStart with JIRA Management Script Server and Docker

-Here is how to get a single node Couchbase Server cluster running on Docker containers:
+Here is how to get a JIRA Management Script Server running on Docker containers:

 **Step - 1 :** Make a copy of the example [configuration file](https://github.com/flopezag/fiware-management-scripts/blob/develop/Config/management.ini) and complete the information.
 Keep in mind that the docker compose use this local file to mount a volume in order to proper configure the server.